Bon-Appetit/porn-domains/README.md

 #### wl-sources.txt
 This file holds a list of website links, one after the other, leading to domains that we want to keep off the block list (usually to prevent mistakenly blocking legitimate websites).

+#### wl-sources.csv
+This file acts as a user-friendly reference for the information in wl-sources.txt, offering details such as repository owner, name, the timestamp of the source's last update and the time of the last check.
+The CSV is created by parsing GitHub raw file URLs and querying the GitHub API.

 #### wl-custom.txt
 Custom white list: Domains which should be excluded from the block list will be added here.